mr-mig/todomvc-icc/README.md

 1. Rename the list to "Home".
 1. Add a second list called "Work".
 It should work independently from "Home" list.
+1. Make task counts work per list
 1. Add a third todo list called "All" containing all tasks from both "Home" and "Work" lists.
+1. When todo item is in "All" list, add a label to every todo item showing which list ("Home" or "Work") it belongs to.
 1. Extract filters (All, Active, Completed) into components and remove them from "Home" and "Work" list.
-1. When todo item is in "All" list, add a label to every todo item showing which list ("Home" or "Work") it belongs to.
 1. Move a chevron (complete all tasks) to the footer of "All" list.
 Move completed todos counter to the header of "All" list.
 1. Make "Work"/"Home" and "All" lists opaque when any todo is edited in "Home"/"Work" list (you probably need a new domain?).
 1. Add drag'n'drop between "Work" and "Home" lists.